 As I mentioned, I’ve been listening to a lot of podcasts lately featuring different voice actors.
 They often share some of the ins and outs of the animation industry, how they got their start and their experiences working with other professionals in the business.
 It seems that one of the biggest misconceptions about voice acting is that people assume it’s all about the ability to do unique voices when, on the contrary, it’s so much more than that.
 First and foremost, you need to be able to act.
 Every single one of these voice actors has a performance background, whether it was in stand-up, theater, on-camera acting, singing or improv.
 Thus, it doesn’t matter if you can do a bunch of silly voices or the best Bugs Bunny impression ever; if you can’t act, you won’t be able to voice act, at least not professionally.

-In that same vein, one of the most commendable qualities voice actors possess is their ability to fully commit to a role and become their character, to convey emotions and capture nuances using only their voice.
+In that same vein, one of the most commendable qualities voice actors possess is their ability to fully commit to a role and become their characters, to convey emotions and capture nuances using only their voice.
 Like any career, it takes not only natural talent but also a lot of hard work, and it’s interesting when you think about how many different characters a voice actor can do that are completely different from themselves.
-Case in point: Tommy and Dil Pickles, Chuckie Finster, Phil DeVille, Timmy Turner, Jimmy Neutron, Dexter from Dexter’s Laboratory, Bart Simpson (the list goes on and on) are all voiced by women.
+Case in point: Tommy and Dil Pickles, Chuckie Finster, Phil DeVille, Timmy Turner, Jimmy Neutron, Dexter from Dexter’s Laboratory and Bart Simpson (to name only a few, as the list goes on and on) are all voiced by women.
 In general, having grown women voice young male characters is the norm in the voice-over world, since the producers don’t have to worry about a boy’s voice changing and ultimately needing to be replaced.
 That said, having young actors voice young characters does provide a meaningful level of authenticity.
 Case in point: Charlie Brown and the whole Peanuts gang, as well as the kids from Hey Arnold! were all voiced by child actors.